wazzy88/Wshaikh/README.md

 - Tables specifying access policies and network addresses.

 Part 3
-- Elastic Search, Logstash and Kibana (ELK) Introduction and usage.
+- Elastic Search, Logstash and Kibana (ELK) introduction and usage.
 - A description of the investigation completed using Kibana dashboard.

 These files have been tested and used to generate an automated ELK Stack Deployment on Azure.
 They can be used to either recreate the entire deployment figured below.
 Otherwise, select portions of the YAML files may be used to install only certain pieces of it, for example, Filebeat and Metricbeat.